jamalmazrui/ConsumerPubs/README.md

 A Downloadable collection of publications to help consumers, published by various U.S. federal agencies.\
 Distributed by Jamal Mazrui on February 10, 2019

 Operated by the U.S. Government Publishing Office, the Pueblo Distribution Center (US GPO PDC) has supported free distribution of federal publications to help consumers for more than forty years (originally based in Pueblo, Colorado).
-The official website is intended as a one-stop source for trusted information oriented to consumers, available as either hardcopy print to order or electronic PDF to download:
+The official website is intended as a one-stop source for trusted information oriented to consumers, available as either hardcopy print to order or as electronic PDF to download:

 <http://pueblo.gpo.gov>